MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 \end{aligned}
 $$

-Informally, this optimization finds the ranking that the fewest judges disagree with.
+Informally, this optimization finds the ranking that the fewest judges disagree with (regardless of whether or not a cycle exists in the graph – so it's just about as close to a "strict" topological sort as possible).
 This is also an NP-hard problem (which in and of itself makes reasoning about it less accessible than, say, a spreadsheet).

 Anish goes on to engage in a brief psychological lit review in order to justify some useful assumptions which help simplify the model.